 The new man, re-born and brought back to God by his grace, says Father at the very beginning, for he has just begun to be God’s son.
 He came to his own, and his own did not accept him.
 But to those who did accept him he gave power to become children of God, to those who believe in his name.
 Whoever believes in God’s name and has become his son, should start here so that he can give thanks and profess himself to be God’s son, by calling God his Father in heaven.

-This excerpt from a treatise on the Lord’s Prayer by Saint Cyprian of Carthage, bishop and martyr, focuses on the Our Father as a communal prayer of God’s children (Cap 8-9: CSEL 3, 271-2), is used in Roman Office of Readings for Monday in the 11th Week in Ordinary Time, with the accompanying biblical reading taken from Judges 4:1-24.
+This is the second of a series of excerpts from a treatise on the Lord’s Prayer by Saint Cyprian of Carthage which is used in the Roman Office of Readings.
+It focuses on the Our Father as a communal prayer of God’s children (Cap 8-9: CSEL 3, 271-2).
+It appears in the Roman Office of Readings for Monday in the eleventh (11th) Week in Ordinary Time, with the accompanying biblical reading taken from Judges 4:1-24.